davewalker5/RC2014/Programs/Charles/README.md

 The button is captured, mapped to an action, processed using the same rules as the earlier versions, and then held until release.
 The latch is cleared after release so a held button cannot accidentally produce a second action.
 Repeated-action memory is cleared after ten simulation ticks without an action.
 Recent annoyance still fades according to its own timer.

+When a valid button is accepted, the corresponding LED is illuminated using the same byte value as the input.
+It remains visible while Charles processes the action, then all LEDs are cleared after the button is released.
+A short latched press therefore still produces a visible feedback flash.

+Debug value 65 and quit value 128 use the same feedback mechanism.
+The debug button prints the one-shot state table without leaving a persistent mode.
+The quit button gives Charles a final LCD comment, clears every Digital I/O LED, prints `GOODBYE` on the terminal, and ends the program.

 Change `IP` on line 290 if the Digital I/O card uses another port.
 Change `DD` on line 40 if physical testing shows that the release debounce should be longer or shorter.

+## Inspiration and Further Reading

+- Peter Godfrey-Smith, *Other Minds: The Octopus, the Sea, and the Deep Origins of Consciousness* (2016).